 These issues of rate setting and rate design are relevant to this report because they have policy implications for utility regulators beyond simply giving the utility an opportunity to earn a fair return on its investment and ensuring that different customer classes are treated fairly.
 Specifically, the design of tariffs has implications for utility resource needs, economic efficiency, consumer protection, and other aspects of utility regulation.
 For example, suppose that a two-part rate is offered.
-Then a decision must be made about how much of the cost of service will be collected via the fixed monthly charge and how much from the variable usage charge.
+A decision must be made about how much of the cost of service will be collected via the fixed monthly charge and how much from the variable usage charge.
 Shifting costs to the fixed charge decreases the customer's incentive to conserve but increases the certainty of revenue collection for the utility.
 One approach to this problem is to try to set the usage charge close to the variable cost of providing electricity (sometimes called a "straight fixed-variable rate"); however, short-run variable costs are easy to estimate but would not signal consumers about the high cost of new generators and power lines.
 On the other hand, long-run variable costs are more difficult to estimate.
+A variety of approaches can be considered for setting rates in ways that are proper and also encourage efficient use of electricity.